-“Summer presents a key opportunity for school districts and community partners to accelerate learning and provide new avenues for students to safely engage with each other in fun activities,” said U.S. Secretary of Education Miguel Cardona.
-“Let’s use this moment to reimagine what fun, engaging summer programming can look like, make it accessible for all students, and work together to make sure our communities recover and rebuild stronger than they were before the pandemic.”
+“Summer presents a key opportunity for school districts and community partners to accelerate learning and provide new avenues for students to safely engage with each other in fun activities” said, U.S. Secretary of Education Miguel Cardona.

-When you add the fact that summer school can also feel like a punishment for students, creating a fun and engaging learning environment will be key for teachers.
+Given that summer school might feel like a punishment for students, teachers must create an enjoyable and engaging learning atmosphere.
 Integrating fun tech education projects rooted in coding offers students a fun outlet that also provides them with real-world skills.

 BSD is here to help you teach 21st century digital skills while creating a learning environment that’s enjoyable for students using a variety of coding projects, including building a website or developing a personalized game.
 Contact us today to see how you can partner with BSD for your summer learning programs.